Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation: Introduction

 Next, we discuss privacy.
 Originally, differential privacy~\cite{DworkMNS16} was defined in a setting where a data collector outputs the desired information about an entire dataset all at once.
 We call this the {\em batch model} to contrast it with continual release.
 In the batch model, two datasets are called {\em neighbors} if they differ in the data of one individual.
 There are two natural ways to adapt this definition to the continual release model~\cite{DworkNPR10,ChanSS11}, depending on the desired privacy guarantees.

 \begin{definition}[Neighboring streams] Let $x, x' \in \uni_\pm^T$ be two streams of length $T$.
-Streams $x$ and $x'$ are {\em event-neighbors} if $x'$ can be obtained from $x$ by replacing one entry of $x$ with $\perp$, or vice-versa.
-Streams $x$ and $x'$ are {\em item-neighbors} if $x'$ can be obtained from $x$ by replacing with $\perp$ a subset of the entries of $x$ pertaining to element $\ele$, for some $\ele \in \uni$, or vice-versa. \end{definition} Differential privacy can be defined with respect to any notion of neighboring datasets.
+Streams $x$ and $x'$ are {\em event-neighbors} if one can be obtained from the other by replacing a stream entry with $\perp$.
+Streams $x$ and $x'$ are {\em item-neighbors} if one can be obtained from the other by replacing a subset of stream entries pertaining to one specific element of $\uni$ with symbols $\perp$. \end{definition} Differential privacy can be defined with respect to any notion of neighboring datasets.
 There are two privacy parameters: $\eps>0$ and $\delta\in [0,1)$.
 An algorithm $\alg$ is $(\eps,\delta)$-{\em differentially private (DP)} if for all pairs of neighboring datasets $\dstream,\dstream'$ and all events $S$ in the output space of $\cA$,

 The case when $\delta=0$ is referred to as {\em pure} differential privacy, and the general case as {\em approximate} differential privacy.
 For event-neighboring (respectively, item-neighboring) streams $\dstream,\dstream' \in \uni_{\pm}^T$, we say that $\cA$ is {\em $(\eps, \delta)$-event-level-DP} (respectively, {\em item-level-DP}).
 Item-level differential privacy imposes a more stringent requirement than event-level, since it guards against larger changes in the input stream.
 To contrast with the batch setting, we refer to continual release algorithms as {\em mechanisms}.